This is my review of the Virgin Flying Club White credit cards.

 Any other benefits?

 Yes.
-The Virgin credit cards, both free and paid, come with two interesting bonuses:
+The Virgin White credit card comes with two interesting bonuses:

 Spend £15,000 on the free American Express card and you will receive a free ticket for a companion (taxes apply) when you purchase a full fare (booking class Y, B, R, L, U, M, W, S or J) cash flight.
 This voucher is issued as soon as you have passed the spend threshold.

 Note, too, that Visa spend does not count towards the vouchers.